palantir/atlasdb/docs/source/cluster_management/clis.rst

      $ ./gradlew atlasdb-cli-distribution:distTar

-This will create a tar file in ``atlasdb-cli-distribution/build/distributions``, which you can unzip on the machine where your AtlasDB server is installed.
+This will create a tar file in ``atlasdb-cli-distribution/build/distributions``, which you can untar on the machine where your AtlasDB client is installed.

 Built-In Commands
 =================